If My Child Was Injured At Daycare Can I Sue?

 Car accidents are the most common cause of unintentional death in children.

-The staff at a daycare center has to be properly trained on age-appropriate snacks.
+The staff at a daycare center has to be properly trained on age-appropriate snacks and toys.
 Small food items such as popcorn, peanuts, raw vegetables, hot dogs, or grapes can cause a small child to choke.

 There at items that can pose a drowning risk in daycare facilities such as bathtubs, buckets, swimming pools, or other containers with water.